-It isn’t possible to apply for a Japanese working holiday visa online.
-To apply, you will need to visit the nearest Japanese embassy in your country of citizenship.
-So, if you are currently overseas, you will need to either return home and apply for your visa before heading to Japan.
+Unfortunately, you can't apply for a Japan working holiday visa online.
+You'll need to visit the nearest Japanese embassy in your country of citizenship.
+So be aware, if you're currently overseas, you'll need to return home and apply for your visa before heading to Japan.

 Likewise, if you're planning on travelling before heading to Japan, it's best to organise your visa and flights at home before you leave so you don't need to make a trip back.

 Remember to take the following documents with you when you visit the nearest Japanese embassy:

 A valid passport.
 Your passport must be valid for the whole time you are in Japan

 A short paragraph explaining why you want to work and live in Japan

 A basic itinerary for 12 months including your flight details and accommodation for when you arrive in Japan.
 Your EA Training Consultant will help you with this

 Proof that you have reasonable funds to support yourself while in Japan.
 If you are a British citizen, you will need to provide your bank statements from the last three months.
 For non-British citizens, you will need to supply a signed and stamped letter from your bank stating you have the funds to support yourself while away.
 A simple printed internet statement is not accepted